SA8000® Standard and Documents

 The SA8000 Standard is the central document of our work at SAI.
 It is one of the world’s first auditable social certification standards for decent workplaces, across all industrial sectors.
 It is based on the UN Declaration of Human Rights, conventions of the ILO, UN and national law, and spans industry and corporate codes to create a common language to measure social performance.
 It takes a management systems approach by setting out the structures and procedures that companies must adopt in order to ensure that compliance with the standard is continuously reviewed.
 Those seeking to comply with SA8000 have adopted policies and procedures that protect the basic human rights of workers.
-Below are the nine elements in the SA8000 Standard.

-Certification: Please note that currently SA8000 certification is only available to the SA8000:2008 Standard.
-Beginning May 2015 and ending May 2016, a one-year transition period will commence allowing certification to either SA8000:2008 or SA8000:2014.
-Please see the SAAS Notification: Certification of Clients to SA8000:2014 - which details the timeline for upgrading certificates from 2008 to 2014 - here.
+Certification: Please note that SA8000 Certification is currently only available to the SA8000:2008 Standard.
+Beginning January 1, 2016 and ending June 30, 2017, a transition period will commence allowing certification to either SA8000:2008 or SA8000:2014.
+Please see the SAAS Notification 4A: Certification of Clients to SA8000:2014 - which details the timeline for upgrading certificates from 2008 to 2014 - here.

 SA8000 is a universally applicable standard and, in principle, SA8000 certification is possible in any state or industry.
 However, in order to maintain the Standard’s commitment to respecting the spirit and norms of ILO standards, there are several specific exceptions to SA8000 certification.
 Please find the list of exceptions here.